2. Significant Material Accounting Policies

 Office Equipments 5 years

-i) Intangible Assets
+j) Intangible Assets

 Intangible Assets acquired separately

-Intangible Assets with finite useful lives that are acquired separately are carried at cost less accumulated amortization and impairment losses, if any.
+Intangible Assets (includes intangible under development) with finite useful lives that are acquired separately are carried at cost less accumulated amortization and impairment losses, if any.
 Amortization is recognized on a straight-line basis over their estimated useful lives.
 The estimated useful life and amortization method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.

 Derecognition of Intangible Assets